 a dedicated IP address to work correctly.
 However, to ensure complete compatibility, you should consider purchasing a dedicated IP address.
 For more information about SNI support at A2 Hosting, please see this article

-Installing a self-signed SSL certificate
+Installing a self-signed certificate

 You can install a self-signed SSL certificate on your A2 Hosting account for testing and development purposes.
 To do this, you create a private key and digitally sign your own SSL certificate in cPanel.